rongkangw/tp/docs/DeveloperGuide.md

 <puml src="diagrams/AssignEventActivityDiagram.puml" width="550" />

 Upon execution, AssignEventCommand will check if the Event and Member specified exists, as well as if the Set of Event Roles are all present in the Event’s roles list.
+It also checks whether the Member already exists on the Event's roster, and will return an error if it does.
 Next, it checks if the Event Role set is empty or not.
 If it is, it will give the Member a default role which only contains the name of the event, while adding it to the Event’s roster.
 If Event Roles are specified, it will add corresponding Event Role object(s) to the Member’s event roles list and add the Member to the Event’s roster.

 The Event’s entry is then shown.